xKersi/CS/README.md

 # CS
-Compilation of Java Programs.
+- Compilation of Java Programs.
 As a 1st Year Computer Science Student
+- 1st - Receiving User's input and printing output.